Engee documentation

 where

-• - is the total electron circulation rate, in mol/s;
+• - is the total electron circulation rate in mol/s;

-• - the change in the Gibbs free energy of the total reaction of the fuel cell, in kJ/mol, at the operating temperature of the fuel cell.
+• - change of Gibbs free energy of the total reaction of the fuel cell in kJ/mol at the fuel cell operating temperature.

 Assumptions and limitations